 Step 3 – Purchase replacement connector

-You will need to obtain a replacement cable connector for your current HDMI cable.
+You will need to get a replacement cable connector for your current HDMI cable.
 You can go to an electronics store or use an older cable that is not being used.

-- Caveats: If you use an old, working cable and amputate its connector, that HDMI may not be necessary.
-If it turns out that the problem was never the connector or you splice the new one incorrectly, you have destroyed the usability of two different HDMI cables.
+Caveats: If you use an old, working cable and amputate its connector, that HDMI may not be necessary.
+If the problem was never the connector or you splice the new one incorrectly, you have destroyed the usability of two different HDMI cables.

 Step 4: splice the new connector onto the HDMI cable